Upper Dublin School District: Thomas Fitzwater Elementary School

 Thomas Fitzwater Elementary School (TFES) is located in Willow Grove, PA, it opened in 1962 and serves students in Grade K-5.
 Its mascot is a cheetah named Speedy.
 A statue named "The Swimmer II" previously stood in front of the building, but has been taken down by staff for remodeling.
+It is named for colonial settler Thomas Fitzwater who lived in the area.